Skip to main content

 Attribution, on the other hand, is a decidedly grey area.
 The word can denote anything from “this is only an educated guess, which future research could well prove to be incorrect” to “we’re almost sure this is right, but it’s best to allow for a margin of error, just in case” – which covers an impressively wide gamut of certainty by the musical establishment.

 Perhaps the most infamous case of misattribution is the Trumpet Voluntary once believed to have been written by Purcell, now recognised as the work of Jeremiah Clarke (and more properly called The Prince of Denmark’s March).
 The mistake appears to have originated in the publication of a transcription for organ in the 1870s, compounded by the music's increasing popularity in later arrangements by Henry Wood, which he put on frequently at the Promenade concerts (now the BBC Proms) he conducted for the best part of half a century.
-Clarke remains a little-known composer, and it has to be said that his music has benefitted considerably from its attribution to Purcell.
-Being associated with one of Britain’s greatest composers, however incorrectly, has granted The Prince of Denmark's March stature it might otherwise not have gained, not least as a standard at wedding services.
+Clarke remains a little-known composer, and it has to be said that The Prince of Denmark’s March has benefitted considerably from its attribution to Purcell.
+Being associated with one of Britain’s greatest composers, however incorrectly, has granted the music stature it might otherwise not have gained, not least as a standard at wedding services.

-Stravinsky’s 1920 ballet Pulcinella (the Suite from which the SCO performs in Baroque Inspirations, 9-11 October) is a different case again.
+Stravinsky’s 1920 ballet Pulcinella is a different case again.
 A commission by the great impresario Sergei Diaghilev for his ballet company Les Ballets Russes, the score was to be based on music by Pergolesi, the Italian Baroque composer probably most familiar to us for his Stabat Mater.
 Stravinsky would later be rather evasive when it came to identifying which pieces of Pergolesi’s he had used:

 Numerous fragments and unfinished or briefly sketched works which, fortunately, had evaded academic arrangers